• Skip to primary navigation

 Should I let Salmon rest?

-As with any meat, take salmon off the heat or out of the oven just before it's done.
+Yes, take salmon off the heat or out of the oven just before it's done.
 Then cover it and let it rest for about 10 minutes.
 This makes sure that the juices have time to redistribute and will keep your fish moist and juicy.

 Should I use a non stick pan for searing salmon fillets?